blaineprickett/AutomateReporting/README.md

 # AutomateReporting

 This is my workflow for automating reading and writing to a daily excel report in my current role as a food service Retail Manager.
-Time is all I have.
+(Looking to transition into a developer role this year) Time is all I have.
 Plus I hate emailing files.

+Tools: Microsoft Outlook rules, VBA Scrips, Python, Openpyxl Library, and Microsoft OneDrive.